Swindle98/Swindle98/content/CV/CV.md

 ## Research Interests

 - I'm excited and motivated to produce tools and solutions to biological questions.
-Making the most of my wide bioloigical background, engineerig mindset and technological curiosity.
+Making the most of my wide bioloigical background, engineering mindset and technological curiosity.
 - Currently I'm applying this across the fields of microbiology, antibiotic resistance and sequencinge technologies.
 Previously this has taken me to pathogens and parasitology and I look forward to where it could take me in the future...

 ---